pazernykormoran/backtesterrb30/README.md

         self._trigger_event(message)
 ~~~

-Configure your trade executor class named TradeExecutor inheriting from Executor.
+In "executor.py" configure your trade executor class named TradeExecutor inheriting from Executor.
-TradeExecutor contains function "on_event" triggered while your model returns event using
-function self._trigger_event.
-In this function, you can use "_trade" function inheritet from Executor class.
+Override "on_event" triggered while your implemented model returns event.
+In this class, you can use "_trade" function inheritet from Executor class.

+All avaliable methods:
+- "_trade"
+- "_close_all_trades"
+- "_get_number_of_actions"
+- "_log"
 ~~~
 from libs.necessery_imports.executor_imports import *